abdurrahmanador/dynamic_task_manager/README.md

 # Dynamic Task Management App
-Note: .
-In this project I tried to I didn't focus too much On UI rather I focused backend API implementation and State Management , this app is for Learning Purpose .
+Introducing a dynamic Task Management App where people can efficiently manage their tasks with dynamic functionality.

+Please note that in this project, I prioritized backend API implementation and state management over the UI design.
+This app serves as a learning tool.

+Technologies used:

-01. Dart
+Dart
-02. Flutter
+Flutter
-03. Android Studio
+Android Studio
-04. Rest API
+Rest API
-05. CRUD
+CRUD
-06. MVVM Pattern(Mostly)
+MVVM Pattern (mostly)
+Thank you for your interest!
 ---Abdur Rahman

 <img src="https://github.com/abdurrahmanador/dynamic_task_manager/blob/master/11.jpg" height=300 wdith=180>